s-t-u-t-z/JAMF-Scripts/Adobe_Uninstall_Policy_Script/readme.md

 Script Highlights:
 - If the app process is currently running it will inform the user with a jamfHelper window.
 The user will be given the option to uninstall or cancel<br>
-- Gives the user the ability to save their work before the app quits<br>
+- After clicking the "Uninstall" button it will give the user the ability to save their work before the app quits<br>
 - If the application is not active it will silently uninstall the app<br>

 <h3>SCRIPT DEMO VIDEO</h3>